franciscofsales/electrolux2mqtt/README.md

 ![Project Status: Experimental](https://img.shields.io/badge/Project%20Status-Experimental-yellow)

-A Node.js service that integrates Electrolux appliances with MQTT, enabling monitoring and control of your devices through Home Assistant.
+A Node.js service that integrates Electrolux/AEG appliances with MQTT, enabling monitoring and control of your devices through Home Assistant.

 ## ⚠️ IMPORTANT DISCLAIMER

 **This project is HIGHLY EXPERIMENTAL and in the EARLY STAGES of development.** It should be used with extreme caution and is not recommended for production environments.

 - It has only been tested with a **tumbler dryer** model
-- No guarantees are made about compatibility with other Electrolux appliance types
+- No guarantees are made about compatibility with other Electrolux/AEG appliance types
 - The API implementation may change without notice as the official Electrolux API evolves
 - Use at your own risk - no responsibility for any issues that may arise

 ## Overview

 This service periodically polls the Electrolux API and publishes device data to MQTT topics.
-It bridges the gap between Electrolux connected appliances and MQTT-based home automation systems, providing visibility into appliance status and limited control capabilities.
+It bridges the gap between Electrolux/AEG connected appliances and MQTT-based home automation systems, providing visibility into appliance status and limited control capabilities.

 ## Features